sofia-rajan/Feature-Engineering/README - EDA on Zomato Dataset.md

 ## Step 1: Understanding the Dataset

-Before diving into the analysis, it's essential to understand the dataset.
-The Zomato dataset contains information about restaurants, including their names, locations, cuisines, ratings, and more.
+The Zomato dataset provides comprehensive information about restaurants, cuisines, user ratings, and reviews from the Zomato platform, a popular online restaurant discovery service.
+It includes data on restaurant details such as location, cuisine types, cost for two, and aggregate ratings.
+Additionally, the dataset encompasses user-generated reviews and ratings, offering insights into the preferences and sentiments of diners.
+With its diverse range of attributes, the Zomato dataset is valuable for conducting analyses related to restaurant trends, customer preferences, and sentiment analysis within the food service industry.

 ## Step 2: Importing Libraries